General Concurrence Percolation on Quantum Networks

-For a given network of non-maximally entangled states, we compute the length $l_{ij}$ and number $n_{ij}$ of all feasible shortest paths between each randomly selected pair of nodes, $i$ and $j$.
-For simplicity, we refer $l_{ij}$ and $n_{ij}$ simply as $l$ and $n$.
+For a given network of nonmaximally entangled states, we compute the length $l_{ij}$ and number $n_{ij}$ of all feasible shortest paths between each randomly selected pair of nodes, $i$ and $j$.
+Here for notational simplicity, for a predecided $i$ and $j$, let us temporarily refer to $l_{ij}$ and $n_{ij}$ as $l$ and $n$, respectively.
 In Fig. \ref{fig:GCP}, we observe that there are two shortest paths between $A$ and $B$ with length $3$, i.e., $l=3$ and $n=2$.
-For a given pair of nodes, $l=1$ and $n=1$ signifies a direct link between $i$ and $j$.
-A non-maximally entangled state, $|\psi (\theta)\rangle$, could be achieved between $i$ and $j$, as shown in Eq. \ref{eq:pure_state}. $|\psi (\theta)\rangle$ could be converted into singlets with a probability given in Eq. \ref{eq:SCP} (i.e., CEP).
-For $l=2$ and $n=1$, we will have to perform entanglement swapping (i.e., QEP).
-For two entangled states with concurrence $c_1$ and $c_2$, the associated concurrence, $c^\prime$, of the new entangled state after entanglement swapping will be (series rule) $c^\prime=c_1c_2$ \cite{Meng2021}.
-For a given state $|\psi (\theta)\rangle$, the value of concurrence, $c$, can be calculated using Eq. \ref{eq:concurrence}.
-For any arbitrary value of $l$, we will have,
+For a given pair of nodes, $l=1$ and $n=1$ signify a direct link between $i$ and $j$.
+A nonmaximally entangled state $|\psi (\theta)\rangle$ can be achieved between $i$ and $j$, as shown in Eq. \ref{eq:pure_state}. $|\psi (\theta)\rangle$ can be converted into singlets with the probability given in Eq. \ref{eq:SCP} through CEP.
+For $l=2$ and $n=1$, we have to perform entanglement swapping through QEP.
+For two entangled states with concurrence $c_1$ and $c_2$, the associated concurrence, $c^\prime$, of the new entangled state after entanglement swapping following the series rule will be $c^\prime=c_1c_2$ \cite{Meng2021}.
+For a given state $|\psi (\theta)\rangle$, the value of the concurrence $c$ can be calculated using Eq. \ref{eq:concurrence}.
+For any arbitrary value of $l$, we have

-For simplicity, we consider all initial non-maximally entangled states to be identical.
-Therefore, the values of $\theta$ and $c$ associated with every initial entangled state, $|\psi (\theta)\rangle$, will be identical, i.e., $c_1=c_2=c$.
-From Eq. \ref{eq:series_rule_c}, we will have $c^\prime=c^2$.
-Similarly, for paths with length $l$, we will have $c^\prime=c^{l}$.
+For simplicity, we consider all initial nonmaximally entangled states to be identical.
+Therefore, the values of $\theta$ and $c$ associated with every initial entangled state $|\psi (\theta)\rangle$ are identical, i.e., $c_1=c_2=c$.
+From Eq. \ref{eq:series_rule_c}, we have $c^\prime=c^2$.
+Similarly, for paths with length $l$, we have $c^\prime=c^{l}$.

 For shortest paths with $l>1$ and $n>1$, we must first carry out entanglement swapping for each shortest path.
 Then, we may execute entanglement distillation on the $n$ number of new entangled states between $i$ and $j$.
-Following the process of entanglement distillation, the new concurrence value of the new entangled state will be (parallel rule) \cite{Meng2021},
+Following the process of entanglement distillation, the new concurrence value of the new entangled state following the parallel rule \cite{Meng2021} is,